 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

 Built by the Moors in 913 the Royal Alcazar is a treasure chest of architectural styles with Moorish, Gothic, Mudejar, and Renaissance architecture all fighting for your attention as you move through this vast complex that evolved over the centuries.
 Marvel at all of the stunning ceramic tiles, arches, and sunken garden courtyards that will have you taking picture after picture at this UNESCO site that truly takes you back through time to explore the Moorish and Christian cultures of the past.

-Tip: The lines are huge to enter the Alcazar, I had friends that they didn’t even get in after waiting for hours, so book your tickets and tour in advance.
+Tip: The lines are huge to enter the Alcazar, I had friends who didn’t even get in after waiting for hours, so book your tickets and tour in advance.

-If you are interested in a guided tour that includes the Alcázar, the Seville Cathedral and La Giralda I recommend: Guided tour of the Alcázar, Seville Cathedral, and La Giralda.
+If you are interested in a guided tour that includes the Alcázar, the Seville Cathedral, and La Giralda I recommend a guided tour of the Alcázar, Seville Cathedral, and La Giralda.

 Did you know? – The name of the bell tower, La Giralda, comes from the weathervane located at the very top; Giralda meaning ‘she who turns’.